-PA One Call plans to roll Coordinate PA out to all of CONNECT for the remainder of 2018, with a goal of expanding it statewide in the future.
+PA One Call rolled out Coordinate PA out to all of CONNECT for the remainder of 2018, with a goal of expanding it statewide in the future.
 CONNECT has committed to working with PA One Call to ensure that the training and outreach to the municipalities is well-managed.
-Training sessions have been arranged through the summer, with the option of training municipal staff at their own site.
+Several rounds of training sessions were completed in the summer of 2018, with the option of training municipal staff at their own site.

 CONNECT/Utility Biannual Meetups

 While CONNECT continues its outreach and training efforts for Coordinate PA, we continue to host biannual, face-to-face meetings in order to find projects and areas of collaboration through the sharing of current or multi-year plans with one another.
 These meetings have proved to be tremendously valuable in terms of finding points of contact between these agencies and local governments, and building important relationships that foster opportunity over conflict.

 To find out more about future meetups, visit our Events page.

 Click on the image above to access the Center for Metropolitan Studies’ policy paper.
 Infrastructure Coordination: Engaging Regional Players in Collaborative Utility Repair and Road Reconstruction.